Christopher Joseph Weldon: Priesthood

-Weldon was ordained to the priesthood on September 21, 1929, at St. Patrick's Cathedral in Manhattan.
+Weldon was ordained to the priesthood on September 21, 1929, in New York City by Cardinal Patrick Joseph Hayes.
 Weldon then completed his graduate studies at the Catholic University of America in Washington, D.C.
 His first pastoral assignment was as assistant pastor at St. John the Evangelist Parish in White Plains, New York, followed by a term at St. Francis of Assisi Parish in Mount Kisco, New York.

 From 1931 to 1935, Weldon served as spiritual director at the Newman School in Lakewood, New Jersey.
-He left New Jersey in 1935 to become pastor at St. John Chrysostom Church in Bronx, New York.
-After one year, he was moved to Blessed Sacrament Church in Manhattan.
-In 1942, after the outbreak of World War II, Weldon left New York to serve in the United States Navy Chaplain Corps.
+He left New Jersey in 1935 to become pastor at St. John Chrysostom Parish in Bronx, New York.
+After one year, he was moved to Blessed Sacrament Parish in Manhattan.
+In 1942, after the American entry into World War II in December 1941, Weldon left New York to serve in the United States Navy Chaplain Corps.
 Discharged from the Navy in 1946, he returned to New York, where he became master of ceremonies to Cardinal Francis Spellman.
-Serving as executive director of Catholic Charities from 1947 to 1950, he was raised to the rank of a papal chamberlain in 1947 and a domestic prelate in 1948.
+Weldon served as executive director of Catholic Charities from 1947 to 1950.
+The Vatican elevated him to the rank of a papal chamberlain in 1947 and domestic prelate in 1948.

 Bishop of Springfield

-On January 28, 1950, Weldon was appointed the fourth bishop of the Diocese of Springfield by Pope Pius XII.
-He received his episcopal consecration on March 24, 1950, from Cardinal Spellman, with Archbishop Richard Cushing and Bishop Stephen Joseph Donahue serving as co-consecrators.
+On January 28, 1950, Weldon was appointed the fourth bishop of Springfield by Pope Pius XII.
+He received his episcopal consecration at St. Patrick's Cathedral in Manhattan on March 24, 1950, from Cardinal Spellman, with Archbishop Richard Cushing and Bishop Stephen Joseph Donahue serving as co-consecrators.

-During his tenure, Weldon oversaw the construction of Cathedral High School and Our Lady of Lourdes School in Springfield, added a wing to Farren Memorial Hospital in Montague, Massachusetts, and built Mont Marie, the motherhouse of the Sisters of St. Joseph of Springfield.
-He erected 10 new parishes, and constructed 11 new churches and several parish centers.
+During his tenure, Weldon oversaw the construction of Cathedral High School and Our Lady of Lourdes School, both in Springfield.
+He added a wing to Farren Memorial Hospital in Montague, Massachusetts, and built Mont Marie, the motherhouse of the Sisters of St. Joseph of Springfield.
+He erected ten new parishes, and constructed 11 churches and several parish centers.
 Weldon established a center for the Hispanic apostolate in Springfield, and a diocesan newspaper in 1954.
-He attended the Second Vatican Council from 1962 to 1965, and served as president of Elms College from 1958 to 1977.
+Weldon attended the Second Vatican Council in Rome from 1962 to 1965, and served as president of Elms College in Chicopee, Massachusetts, from 1958 to 1977.